Ozeryshche, Ukraine: Language

+Distribution of the population by native language according to the 2001 census:

 History

 Early time

 There were remains of several ancient settlements and a grave field of the Neolithic (V-III millennium BC), Chernyakhov culture and Kievan Rus found in a few kilometers east of the village, next to the former khutir Borok.
 In 1994 the National Academy of Sciences of Ukraine conducted an archaeological expedition in settlements and their surroundings on the left bank of the Kaniv Reservoir.
 Among the others, there were archaeological findings of different historical eras, including of Kievan Rus period, found nearby Ozeryshche village.

-Before the Kievan Rus epoch there had been а boundary between Eastern Polans and Severians tribes in there.
+Before the Kievan Rus epoch, there had been а boundary between Eastern Polans and Severians tribes in there.
 At the time of Kievan Rus the land belonged to the Principality of Pereiaslav, at the time of the Grand Duchy of Lithuania to the Principality of Kiev and after the Union of Lublin to the Kaniv Starostwo of the Kiev Voivodeship of the Crown of the Kingdom of Poland of the Polish–Lithuanian Commonwealth.

 Ozerishchi settlement is mentioned in the book of a Ukrainian historian Volodymyr Kryvosheia "Genealogy of Ukrainian Cossacks.
 Pereiaslav Regiment", as a part of Pereiaslav Regiment of the Cossack Hetmanate.

 The village has been known as Ozerishche since 1800.